 Tell us about your book “Get real mum everybody smokes cannabis” and why you wrote it.

 The book is a true story, my story, as I was thrown into a world I knew little about.
 I didn’t intend to create a book; writing was just my way of coping with the situation.
-I wrote chapters as the story was unfolding and, at the time of writing it, I didn’t know what the outcome to the story would be.
-It was an incredibly emotional thing to do, and some days I’d be sitting with my laptop in the early hours of the morning with tears streaming down my face.
+I wrote chapters as the story unfolded, and when I wrote it, I didn’t know what the outcome would be.
+It was incredibly emotional, and some days I’d be sitting at my laptop in the early hours of the morning, tears streaming down my face.

 In the early days after my son’s arrest, I was advised to contact a counselor who could help steer us in the right direction and help my son out of the horrendous mess he was making of his life.
 It was the counselor’s suggestion that I start to write down my feelings and concerns as I was struggling to cope with the volatility of my son and the aggression and verbal abuse I was being subjected to.

-He encouraged me to write and over the months that followed, the manuscript grew to quite a size.
-Rather than just concentrate on the negative situation, I decided to put the experience into context, so I added episodes of our life that brought the jigsaw together.
-I wanted to give the full picture and give a balance between positive and negative.
+He encouraged me to write, and over the months that followed, the manuscript grew to quite a size.
+Rather than just focusing on the negative situation, I decided to put the experience into context by adding episodes from our lives that brought the jigsaw together.
+I wanted to give the full picture and strike a balance between the positive and the negative.

 The book was my private solace, and it took a lot of trust for me to hand it over to the counselor so he could read the draft of my private thoughts and my account of the situation he was helping me deal with.
 When he suggested that it could be helpful for other parents who found themselves in the same situation or wanted to learn more about the psychotic effects of skunk cannabis, it gave me the incentive to complete the manuscript as a book.

-Coincidently, the counselor was working at that time with the Amy Winehouse Foundation, who also thought my book could be helpful for parents and families, so they kindly offered to write the forward to the book.
+Coincidentally, the counselor was working at the time with the Amy Winehouse Foundation, which also thought my book could be helpful for parents and families, so they kindly offered to write the foreword.

 Addiction affects rich and poor, young and old, highly paid professionals, and the unemployed.
-It is working its way through the population and needs stopping in its tracks wherever possible.
+It is spreading through the population and needs to be stopped in its tracks wherever possible.

 What overall message do you hope to share with readers?

-I just want to raise awareness and get people talking about the issue of addiction so that fewer families have to suffer in silence, embarrassed and ashamed of their child’s behavior or devastated by their loss through depression, violence, or suicidal thoughts triggered by cannabis abuse.
-Millions of families are affected around the world and many have no idea where to turn, or what to expect if their child gets into trouble.
+I just want to raise awareness and get people talking about the issue of addiction so that fewer families have to suffer in silence, embarrassed and ashamed of their child’s behavior, or devastated by their loss through depression, violence, or suicidal thoughts triggered by cannabis abuse.
+Millions of families are affected worldwide, and many have no idea where to turn or what to expect if their child gets into trouble.
 I want my book to give a small insight into one family’s journey through addiction and the legal system.

-I put all this down to him being a teenager, with all the physical, emotional, and hormonal changes that brings.
+I put all this down to him being a teenager, with all the physical, emotional, and hormonal changes that come with it.
 Even the phenomenal amounts of food we got through didn’t ring any bells.
 I didn’t know about ‘the munchies’, so I just put it down to my son growing and having a healthy teenage appetite!

 One evening I just got a knock on the door and my whole world changed.
 My son had been arrested for possession of cannabis with intent to supply.
 He was being held in a cell, miles away, and I had no way of getting in touch with him or finding out anything at all.
-He was just eighteen, but in the eyes of the UK law, he was an adult.
+He was just 18, but under UK law, he was an adult.

 Over the following months, I became subjected to a level of abuse and threats from my son I would never have believed possible.
 And my way of dealing with it?
-I kept it to myself because I was in denial that this behavior was coming from my child and because I was ashamed.
-I believe that millions of parents across the globe are doing exactly the same thing as I did.
+It was kept to myself because I was in denial that this behavior was coming from my child, and because I was ashamed.
+My understanding is that millions of parents across the globe are doing exactly the same thing as I did.

 I want to open people’s eyes to the dangers of drug use amongst teenagers and to the devastating potential consequences of their actions.
-I was horrified by my own ignorance of the subject, and want to highlight the issue so that other families might be a little better equipped to cope.
+My own ignorance of the subject was horrifying, and I want to highlight the issue so that other families might be a little better equipped to cope.
 If my book can be useful by raising awareness of the subject for families who are suffering, then I would be absolutely delighted.

 What effect do you feel cannabis has had on your son?

-In the early days I thought my son was going mad.
-His mood swings were extreme and the violence he showed towards me was frightening and distressing.
-I adored my son and he treated me like dirt.
+In the early days, I thought my son was going mad.
+His mood swings were extreme, and the violence he showed towards me was frightening and distressing.
+I adored my son, and he treated me like dirt.
 I couldn’t believe he was my child.
 The strange thing is that he doesn’t really associate himself with those actions.
-It’s as if that behavior was the actions of somebody else.
+It’s as if that behavior were someone else’s.

 The biggest personality change in my son was his ability to lie without remorse.
 It’s an addict’s coping mechanism.
 From my point of view, it was the hardest thing to cope with.
 I’d always brought him up, to be honest, and in the early days, I would believe anything he told me.
-However, over time I learned to believe nothing he told me.
-I still have to be skeptical about anything he says.
+However, over time, I learned to believe nothing he told me.
+I’m still skeptical of anything he says.

-It’s getting better but it will be a very long time before I am able to trust him totally again, and that for me is very sad.
+It’s getting better, but it will be a very long time before I am able to trust him completely again, and that is very sad for me.

-What advice do you have for parents who are concerned with their child’s drug use?
+What advice do you have for parents who are concerned about their child’s drug use?

 I would advise them to keep the channels of communication open and to never give up, no matter what happens.
 A number of people, including family, told me that I should throw my son out, cut him off, wash my hands of him; they said he’d made his choice and had to live with the consequences of that choice.
 In my view, that’s an easy option.

 It takes a lot of strength to ride the storm of addiction, but it’s worth it.
-I believe that parents have to keep thinking of the good times ahead, and firmly believe that there are going to be good times ahead.
+I believe that parents have to keep thinking of the good times ahead, and firmly believe there will be good times ahead.

-If I’m honest I never fully believed that we would ever be celebrating my son’s graduation and with a good grade degree.
+If I’m honest, I never fully believed that we would ever be celebrating my son’s graduation with a good grade.
 I was very happy to settle for my son still being alive.
 Whatever he does in the future is a massive bonus for me, because I spent so long just trying to keep him positive enough to want to keep living.

 Maggie is generously giving away two copies of her book to readers, so please leave a comment to be in the running for a copy of the book!